-The scientific coordination of the programme is ensured by the scientific coordinator team, composed of the head scientific coordinators of EPIET and EUPHEM based at ECDC, and the scientific coordinators who are mostly employed and based at the various hosting institutes in the Member States.
-Scientific coordinators provide guidance to fellows and assist supervisors on how to best develop the required field epidemiology and public health microbiology competencies.
+A team of scientific coordinators, based at ECDC and in Member States, and led by the Head of Fellowship Programme, provides guidance to fellows and assist supervisors on how to best develop the required field epidemiology and public health microbiology competencies.

-The supervisor must immediately notify the head scientific coordinators of EPIET and EUPHEM of any significant incidents occurring during the fellowship (in particular professional incompetence, prolonged absences, sicknesses, accidents, unprofessional behaviour, or interruption of the fellowship), which come to his/her attention, or of which the fellow informs him/her.
-Similarly, the head scientific coordinators of EPIET and EUPHEM are to be informed if any incidents arise that affect the availability of the supervisor, such as prolonged absences.
+The supervisor must immediately notify the Head of Fellowship Programme of any significant incidents occurring during the fellowship (in particular professional incompetence, prolonged absences, sicknesses, accidents, unprofessional behaviour, or interruption of the fellowship), which come to his/her attention, or of which the fellow informs him/her.
+Similarly, the Head of Fellowship Programme must be informed by the Training Site Representative if any incidents arise that affect the availability of the supervisor, such as prolonged absences.